Big brand. Small(er) investment.

 Complete Your FAFSA

-To be eligible for federal financial aid for the online MSL programs or health care compliance certificate at Pitt Law, applicants need to fill out the Free Application for Federal Student Aid (FAFSA).
+To be eligible for federal financial aid for the Online MSL programs, the Health Care Compliance Certificate, or HR Law Certificate at Pitt Law, applicants need to fill out the Free Application for Federal Student Aid (FAFSA).
 To give yourself the best opportunity for an award, please submit your FAFSA as early as possible.
 This will also help as you plan your finances in advance of your start date.

 The FAFSA school code for University of Pittsburgh is 008815.